The Official Poker and Gray Market Cardroom Directory

 “Regarding the latest ploys of the BIA gambling cartel-funded Department of Gaming agents to coerce local card rooms into their employers facilities, it is unlikely that any sane prosecutor would file felony criminal charges, in lieu of the fact that my week-long trial and conviction on a three-count felony indictment, merely pissed off the judge, while rendering a sentence that bordered on an apology... one year unsupervised probation with no jail time or fine.”

 — Former three-term magistrate and convict-at-large “Judge” Harold Lee, March 2013 upon completion of his sentence of unsupervised probation for one year.
-His statement oddly foreshadowed the raids on five (5) west Valley, gray-market cardrooms on December 12, 2013.
+His statement oddly foreshadowed the increased attention ADoG has given to gray-market cardrooms recently.

 This site does not endorse or approve any cardroom listed here, and is merely providing a public service to poker players as well as authorities.
 All listings are unsolicated and no compensation is provided or pecuniary interest obtained in exchange for any listings.

 Taglines / Website / Media

 Sierra Vista Live Poker

 "The #1 Private Poker Club In The Valley"

 AZ Clubhouse and Game Room LLC